 Abstract: The purpose of my paper is to explain the phenomenon of modern command economies.
 A command economy refers to direct state control over production, distribution and consumption of resources.
 It involves not a market regulation but an administrative regulation as a dominant form of economic organization.

 economies were first instituted among the major belligerent powers in Europe during World

 War One (Porter 1994, Scott 1998).
 I accept this argument as a central premise of my

-and wartime scarcity produce command economies.
+study.
 My war-centered explanation of command

 economies is consistent with the Kornais (1980) description of state socialist